VibryanKessel/senior_keeper/README.md

 2. Install the necessary dependencies by running the following command in the project's root directory:
 `npm install`

-3. Install Postgresql in your machine (https://www.postgresql.org/download/)

-4. Configure the environment variables by updating the `.env` file(s) with the appropriate values for your local environment.
+3. Configure the environment variables by updating the `.env` file(s) with the appropriate values for your local environment.

-5. Start the application by running the following command:
+4. Start the application by running the following command:
 `npm start`